Eric Frein: Criminal activity

 In 2004, Frein was charged with burglary and grand larceny after he was accused of stealing items from vendors at a World War II reenactment in Odessa, New York.
 He failed to attend his trial and was arrested in Pennsylvania as a fugitive from justice.
 In lieu of $5,000 bail, Frein was held for 109 days in a county jail in New York on a felony charge before pleading guilty to a misdemeanor charge of possession of stolen property to be sentenced to time served and payment of $3,120 restitution.

-In 2008, Frein founded Istočni Vuk (meaning "Eastern Wolf" in Serbo-Croatian language) whose Myspace page pictured Frein engaged in recreational military simulations dressed in an Army of Republika Srpska uniform.
+In 2008, Frein founded Istočni Vuk (meaning "Eastern Wolf" in Serbo-Croatian) whose Myspace page pictured Frein engaged in recreational military simulations dressed in an Army of Republika Srpska uniform.
 Though he reenacted in a variety of roles, Frein preferred to portray Bosnian Serb soldiers.
 Fellow reenactors believed this was not based on ideology, but the way that the ragtag look of an ex-Yugoslav field jacket stood out from others.
 Pennsylvania State Police also believe that Frein made several trips to Southeast Europe.
 The Eastern Wolves were one of several groups competing in "tacticals" under the umbrella organization "Red Alliance", using replica airsoft rifles with plastic BBs.
-Frein was viewed as a serious reenactor with a deep knowledge of history; he was meticulous in many details, such as uniforms, but not overly obsessive in others–once even choosing a cheaper Chinese-made replica airsoft rifle over one made in Yugoslavia.
-Although he looked down on casual participants playing "cowboys and Indians", he was nevertheless a joker and could be quite humorous.
+Frein was viewed as a serious reenactor with a deep knowledge of history; he was meticulous in many details, such as uniforms, but not overly obsessive in others—once even choosing a cheaper Chinese-made replica airsoft rifle over one made in Yugoslavia.
+Although he looked down on casual participants playing "cowboys and Indians", he was reported to have a sense of humor.

-Frein's reenactment landed him several employments in the film industry.
+Frein's reenactment landed him several jobs in the film industry.
 He played a non-speaking role in Lustig, a 16-minute anti-Nazi film where he portrayed a German soldier at Auschwitz.
-In 2009, he gave technical direction in a World War I documentary being made by Jeremiah Hornbaker, who credited him for correcting errors in the set design and later offered him several other jobs that he turned down.
+In 2009, he gave technical direction in a World War I documentary being made by Jeremiah Hornbaker, who later offered him several other jobs that he turned down.

 In July 2014, Frein told Hornbaker, friends, and parents that he was moving to Delaware to work at a chemical company.
 Police speculate that he might have taken this time to make the preparations that later would allow him to survive and evade capture.

-At the time when Dickson and Douglass were shot, Frein was living with his parents at their home in Canadensis in Barrett Township, Monroe County, Pennsylvania.
+At the time of the attack on the state troopers, Frein was living with his parents at their home in Canadensis in Barrett Township, Pennsylvania.